An Unsupervised Algorithm For Learning Lie Group Transformations

-The goal of this paper is to use transformations of this form to model the changes between adjacent frames $x^{(t)}, x^{(t+1)} \in \Real^{N \times 1}$ in video.
-That is, we seek to find the model parameters $A$ (adapted over an ensemble of video image sequences) and coefficients $s^{(t)}$ (inferred for each pair of frames) that minimize the reconstruction error
+Our goal is to use transformations of this form to model the changes between adjacent frames $\mb x^{(t)}, \mb x^{(t+1)} \in \Real^{N \times 1}$ that occur in natural video.
+That is, we seek to find the model parameters $A$ (adapted over an ensemble of video image sequences) and coefficients $\mu^{(t)}$ (inferred for each pair of frames) that minimize the reconstruction error

-We will later extend this to multiple transformations.
+This will be extended to multiple transformations below.